mathhulk/advancedbans/README.md

 - Able to search punishments by type
 - Easy to install
 - Link directly to your theartex.net account
-- Execute console commands from the dashboard (using WebSender)
 - Give certain accounts access to the dashboard
-- View a list of users who have recently accessed the dashboard
-- View a lit of recent command executions

 ## Requirements
 - PHP 5.6+ (7.0+ recommended)